hkglue/sas/intl.en-US/API Reference/Log Analysis API/STS access mode/Overview.md

 The projects, Logstores, configurations, and machine groups you create are your own resources.
 By default, you have the full operation permissions on your resources, and can use all APIs described in this document to perform operations on your resources.

 To grant another account the permissions to access your resources, you must use Security Token Service \(STS\) to obtain the temporary AccessKey/token to call specific operations.
-Before reading the following instructions, see the [Introduction](../../../../../intl.en-US/API Reference (STS)/Introduction.md).
+Before reading the following instructions, see the [What is STS?](../../../../intl.en-US/API Reference (STS)/What is STS?.md).

 Assume that User A creates a project, LogStore, and other resources in Log Service, and User B wants to call an API to access these resources, the operation steps are as follows.